Ontario Blues

-The Ontario Blues are the senior men's representative rugby team for Ontario.
+The Ontario Blues are the senior men's representative rugby union team for Ontario.
 They were founded in 2009 to compete in the Americas Rugby Championship against other representative teams from Canada, Argentina, and the United States.
 In their inaugural season, the Blues suffered narrow losses against British Columbia and the Wolf Pack before defeating the Rock to advance to the Canadian Final.
 The Blues would again lose to BC, but defeated the U.S. Selects in the bronze medal match.

 In 2010, Rugby Canada changed the format of the Canadian competition of the ARC, introducing the CRC.
 The four Canadian teams which competed in the ARC stayed the same, but now played in the CRC, with a Canadian Selects team being chosen from CRC players, and that selects team going on to represent Canada at the ARC.
 The Blues went on to win four straight Canadian Rugby Championships from 2011 to 2014 during a stretch where they were 19 wins and one loss over three seasons.
 The Blues have since won the MacTier Cup in 2016 and 2018.